hpi-swa/Squot/FS-Core.package/FSLocator.class/README.md

-"I am a late-bound reference.
+I am a late-bound reference.
 I refer to a file or directory in relation to a well-known location on the filesystem, called an origin.
 When asked to perform concrete operation, I look up the current location of my origin, and resolve my path against it.

 Usage
 ----------
+FSLocator vmDirectory parent pathString
+	> '/Applications'

 FSLocator desktop.
 FSLocator desktop basename.